 Abstract: The role of the Traces layer (part of the Ceylan project) is to provide Erlang applications with advanced trace services, so that the user can efficiently log, browse and search through detailed runtime messages that may be emitted concurrently (i.e. in a parallel, distributed way) by all kinds of processes.
 We present here a short overview of these services, to introduce them to newcomers.
-The next level of information is to read the corresponding source files, which are intensely commented and generally straightforward.
+The next level of information is either to browse the Traces API documentation or simply to read the corresponding source files, which are intensely commented and generally straightforward.